 Perhaps this manifest hypocrisy was a result of the mismatch between the city council’s striving for cultural justice, equity, diversity, and inclusion (JEDI) and the behavioral patterns of numerous right-wing political organizations in the municipality.
 These images show the two sides of a tactical postcard project Pragmatic Sanction (1998-2006) in which one of my artist friends from Graz (who presents this work anonymously) revealed the documented right-wing institutions across the city.

 I prepared Too Many Secrets for a one week site-specific city-wide exhibition in Graz in fall 2001.
 It centers around a remixed version of adhan [4] titled Too Many Complicated Love Secrets.
-I made it by clustering vowel passages from the consecutive vocalization sequences and it sounds ambiguous: both as adhan and as an experimental piece.
-It would be played during the exhibition, five times a day at Graz ṣalāt times, from the loudspeakers in the clock tower (Uhrturm) on the medieval fortress in the historic city center.
+I made it by clustering vowel passages from the consecutive vocalization sequences and it sounds ambiguous, resembling both adhan and an experimental piece.
+It was intended to be played during the exhibition, five times a day at Graz ṣalāt times, from the loudspeakers installed in the clock tower (Uhrturm) on the medieval fortress in the historic city center.
 The fortress (Schlossberg) was built on top of the only natural elevation (475m) in the flat Graz Basin which is surrounded by mountains and hills to the north, east, and west.
 The clock tower’s position assures excellent acoustic efficiency so, even at a moderate playback level, the sound could be heard within the city perimeter.

 Full technical details of this setup were presented to the Graz city council by the exhibition organizers and had been initially approved.
-After the first playback on the first day of the exhibition, the work was banned by the same city council, due to the citizens’ outrage.
+After the first playback on the first day of the exhibition, due to the citizens’ outrage Graz city council banned the work that they initially approved.
 I anticipated this provocation-induced sanction and intended the initial playback and its immediate censorship to facilitate the spontaneous unfolding of the local JEDI values.
-Hans Haacke’s site-specific installation And You Were Victorious After All anticipated this strategy: it was included in a 1988 city-wide exhibition “Points of Reference (Bezugspunkte) 38/88” that highlighted sixteen loci of Nazi activity in Graz and was firebombed beyond repair by neo-nazis a week before the exhibition’s end [5].
+Hans Haacke’s site-specific installation And You Were Victorious After All anticipated this effect in 1988: it was included in a city-wide exhibition “Points of Reference (Bezugspunkte) 38/88” that highlighted sixteen loci of Nazi activity in Graz and was firebombed beyond repair by neo-nazis a week before the exhibition’s end [5].

 [1] Adhan is an Islamic call to prayer (ṣalāt).
 It is traditionally recited or sang by the muezzin from the minaret at appropriate ṣalāt hours.
 Adhan is an art form and local muezzins develop their distinguished reciting/singing styles.
 Mosques throughout the world usually replace the unplugged muezzin’s performance of adhan with the amplified version (live via microphone or recorded) played back from the loudspeakers mounted atop the minaret. [↑]